The 7 Best Lures for Slamming River Smallmouths This Summer

 - Eddies, riffles, and runs.

-Also keep an eye peeled for fish slashing damselflies or minnows skipping across the surface.
+Also keep an eye peeled for fish slashing at damselflies or minnows skipping across the surface.
 Get a cast to that surface swirl quickly and a strike is almost guaranteed.

 The Best Lures for River Smallmouths